 - dry sack.
 Useful for getting on and off boats in the Galapagos to stop me having a heart attack over my camera each time!

-So that’s it, my in-depth packing list to cover all climates and last for 9 weeks travel, camping and adventure activities!
+So that’s it, my in-depth packing list for South America to cover all climates and last for 9 weeks travel, camping and adventure activities!
 Do you think I’ve missed anything?
 Do you have any packing questions I can help with?